 - Practice and Training Tests

-All users must enter their SSO username and password to log on to the California assessment systems via the Test Operations Management System (TOMS).
-User registration to view student results and downloads is conducted in TOMS.
-Note that each user can be assigned only one TOMS account across all sites and programs, no matter how many different LEAs or sites the user is associated with and regardless of the user access (role) level.
+All users must enter their SSO username and password to log on to the California assessment systems via TOMS.
+User registration to view student test results and downloads is processed in TOMS.

 |Completion Status||Entire LEA||Site Level||Site Level||Site Level|

 |Practice and Training Tests||Yes||Yes||Yes||Yes|

 |CERS||Roster site level||Entire LEA||Site level||Roster site level|